 Looking at OSHA’s list of top 10 citations over the years, fall protection has been No. 1 on the list since 2011.
 So, why has fall protection been No. 1 for so long?

 According to Thom Kramer, ASSP director-at-large and chair of the ANSI/ASSP Z359 Fall Protection Committee, “I spend a lot of time thinking about who we need to reach to get workers out of harnesses — and I don’t mean that in terms of leaving them unprotected.
 I mean that in terms of applying the hierarchy of controls to create safer systems that don’t rely on equipment to protect workers at height.”
-He also went on to explain that, “I think fall protection has been at the top of the list for a while because it’s a very obvious item.
+He also went on to explain, “I think fall protection has been at the top of the list for a while because it’s a very obvious item.
 It’s very visible, and it’s one of the leading causes of death in the workplace.
 So, I think OSHA has made a targeted effort to address these situations.
 When they have a target, they direct more resources toward it.”

 In terms of risk management, Kramer explained that “when we look at these rankings of violations, it can focus our attention in the wrong place.
 For example, I think prevention through design is a great option for people thinking about these issues from a risk management standpoint since addressing fall hazards early in the process provides a greater opportunity to use more engineering controls versus PPE.
 If we can use the prevention through design mindset, we can do a better job of addressing hazards.”

 So, at the end of the day, this issue is all about a certain mindset.
 Employers need to shift their focus from a compliance-driven mindset to a safety-driven mindset, where risk management is the top priority.
 This means a – prevention is better than cure – mentality.
 For example, if we can prevent cancer then there would be no need to cure it.
 Along the same lines, when working at heights, if we can prevent employees from using PPE (such as harnesses), then there would be no need to worry about the risks associated with using PPE.
-However, if administrative and engineering controls are not sufficient to keep the hazards at bay, then employers must train workers to be mindful about what equipment they are using and how they’re using it.
+However, if administrative and engineering controls are not sufficient to keep the hazards at bay, then employers must train workers to be mindful of what equipment they are using and how they’re using it.

-The bottom line – when employers have a safety-driven mindset – the safety and well being of employees will be at the top of their lists.
+The bottom line – when employers have a safety-driven mindset - the safety and well-being of employees will be at the top of their lists.
 This mentality will automatically reduce the number of injuries and fatalities resulting from falls and help organizations better comply with the safety regulations set forth by OSHA and other regulatory agencies.
 A safety-driven mindset ultimately nurtures the compliance department side by side, as well.